Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 ## Schedule

+{% include card.html title_element="h4" shadow="false" title="Stay tuned for updates!" content="There may still be some minor tweaks to the schedule as we coordinate with external lecturers and speakers." %}

 The Women in Data Science week starts Monday the 15th and ends Monday the 22nd of April.
 The data science week will start and end with a group session on Monday the 15th and 22nd of April, respectively.
 Lunch sessions and practicals will be organized on Tuesday 16th through Friday 19th.
 The deadline for submissions for the local leaderboard is Sunday at midnight, and we'll ask the team(s) with the best and most interesting submissions to present their work on Monday the 22nd.

 ### Monday